 Boudoir?
 Do people really do this?

 Yes, absolutely.
 There are so many aspects to boudoir photography.
-Some women do it to reclaim themselves, others as gifts for their beloved one and others just to have a new experience, which is empowering.
+Some women do it to reclaim themselves, others as gifts for their beloved ones, and others to have a new experience, which is empowering.
 It takes guts to break it down like that, and for those of you that haven’t experienced it yet, consider what it must feel like to take the time and care into putting yourself out there, exactly as you are.
-To embrace your femininity and define your own beauty on your own terms.
-I feel grateful that I get to help bring that joy and that strength to many women.
+To embrace your femininity and define your beauty on your terms.
+I feel grateful that I get to help bring that joy and strength to many women.

-I’ve never done anything like this before and I’m super nervous!
+I’ve never done anything like this before, and I’m super nervous!
 How could these photos possibly turn out well?

 Can we schedule a phone call?

 Yes, absolutely.
-First, contact me via email and let’s agree on the most appropriate time that suits us all for a phone call.
+First, contact me via email, and let’s agree on the most appropriate time that suits us all for a phone call.

 Who will be photographing me?